Sculling Flip Test and Self-Rescue Guide

 2. Signal to your coach or others that you are okay

 Recovery Time: Take your time getting settled back in the boat.
-It's normal for the boat to feel unstable at first—gentle movements and patience will help you regain control.
+It is normal for the shell to feel unstable at first.
+Gentle movements and patience will help you regain control.

 Once you reach the dock with your boat: